Contract guides that actually help you decide.

 An IP assignment clause transfers ownership of your work to the company.
 What it covers, the dangerous variations, and how to protect yourself.

 What Is a Non-Solicitation Clause?
-Plain-English Guide
+Clear Guide

 A non-solicitation clause stops you from poaching clients or employees after you leave a job.
 Here's what it covers, what it doesn't, and when to push back.